Paid Teaching in Thailand

 Trip code: THPT

-Duration: 6 or 12 months or longer
+Duration: From 6 months or more

-Want to travel to Thailand, gain teaching skills, earn a university-accredited TEFL qualification, and make good money in an English teaching role?
+Want to travel to Thailand, gain teaching skills, earn an accredited TEFL qualification, and make good money in an English teaching role?
 Well now you can!
 On this 120-hour TEFL/TESOL course based in the beautiful beach resort of Hua Hin, you’ll gain all the skills and qualifications you’ll need to teach English to students of any age abroad.
 This programme is unique as it also offers a whole week of exciting cultural immersion, where you can discover all about Thai culture, see the sights, learn a little of the Thai language and have fun trying Thai cooking or visiting temples!
 With a further 120 hours of expert TEFL training you will then be given assistance to apply for an exciting teaching role anywhere in Thailand.
-Once you've landed a paid teaching position you can expect to earn up to USD1200 per month - Amazing!
+Once you've landed a paid teaching position you can expect to earn up to USD 1000 per month - Amazing!

 - Gain practical classroom experience and study at our beach front training centre with views of the sea in beautiful, laid-back Hua Hin!